PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter_basic.md

 ## Preconditions

-- You are using the QGroundControl [**daily build**](https://docs.qgroundcontrol.com/master/en/releases/daily_builds.html) (the latest tuning UI will be in the next release build after March 2021).
 - You have selected the closest matching [default airframe configuration](../config/airframe.md) for your vehicle.
   This should give you a vehicle that already flies.
 - You should have done an [ESC calibration](../advanced_config/esc_calibration.md).